-It may sound obvious, but Helen asserts that one of the most important qualities for a public servant is to have an enthusiasm and thirst for new information.
+It may sound obvious, but one of the most important qualities for a public servant is to have an enthusiasm and thirst for new information.

-The public sector exists to bring services to people and it should go without saying that those working in the field should have a strong desire to work on behalf of others.Take, for example, the feedback from a recent graduate who works full-time as an MP:
+The public sector exists to bring services to people, so those working as public servants should have a strong desire to work on behalf of others.Take, for example, the feedback from a recent graduate who works full-time as an MP:

-Recommended read: The key to good governance: Professor Staite explains accountability
+Recommended read: The key to good governance: INLOGOV explains accountability

-Given the recent rise in the commercialisation of public services, Helen has observed a growing demand for public sector operations to be more aligned with the private sector.
+Given the recent rise in the commercialisation of public services, there is a growing demand for public sector operations to be more aligned with the private sector.

 The ‘Delivering Services and Outcomes’ module - part of the 100% Online Masters of Public Administration - helps students to scrutinise the potential for commercialisation and create additional revenue streams.

 A number of public sector organisations are moving beyond the notion of outsourcing and partnering; they are looking to generate income in order to relieve the burden on taxpayers or increase investment.